0x00Jeff/0x00Jeff.github.io/_posts/2014-3-3-Hello-World.md

 ![upside down](https://raw.githubusercontent.com/0x00Jeff/0x00Jeff.github.io/master/assets/thm/wonder/upside_down.png)

-I went to check the root directory and surprise surprise, we have execute permissions. this means we can't list the files on `/root` but we can run commands or read files from there as long as we know the files names, lucky for me, tryhackme tells me to `Obtain the flag in user.txt`
+I went to check the root directory and surprise surprise, we have execute permissions on it. this means we can't list the files on `/root` but we can run commands or read files from there as long as we know the names of the files, lucky for me, tryhackme tells me to `Obtain the flag in user.txt`

 ```bash
 alice@wonderland:~$ ls -lhd /root